awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-method-settings-method-request.md

 ## Set up method request validation<a name="setup-method-request-validation"></a>

 You can enable request validation when setting up an API method request\.
-You need to first to create a [request validator](https://docs.aws.amazon.com/apigateway/api-reference/resource/request-validator/):
+You need to first create a [request validator](https://docs.aws.amazon.com/apigateway/api-reference/resource/request-validator/):

 ```
 aws apigateway create-request-validator \